Transactions

 For a more comprehensive explanation of the denomination concept, see the Core Concepts page.

 expiresAt field in the response indicates the exact time when the quote will expire, which takes into account the default TTL or the custom ttl provided in the request.
-Use this field to drive quote refresh logic in your UI — schedule the next refresh slightly before this time (e.g. a few seconds earlier) to account for network and infrastructure latency, ensuring the user always sees a valid quote.OAuth 2.0 authentication.
+Use this field to drive quote refresh logic in your UI — schedule the next refresh slightly before this time (e.g. a few seconds earlier) to account for network and infrastructure latency, ensuring the user always sees a valid quote.Authorizations

 Quote created.